-The agenda for a meeting of the Board of the Essex Regional Retirement System shall be prepared by the Executive Director after conferring with the Chairman.
+The agenda for a meeting of the Board of the Essex Regional Retirement System shall be prepared by the Executive Director and submitted to the Chair for approval.
 The Executive Director will begin the preparation of the agenda for the monthly Board meeting approximately twenty-one (21) calendar days prior to the meeting date.
-ERRS staff, the Chairman and other Board members may request an item to appear on the agenda.
+ERRS staff, the Chair and other Board members may request an item to appear on the agenda.

-Fourteen (14) calendar days prior to the meeting date, the Executive Director will submit a draft agenda to the Chairman for approval and comment.
-The Chairman will approve, change or comment on the agenda no later than seven (7) calendar days prior to the meeting date.
+No less than seven (7) calendar days prior to the meeting date, the Executive Director will submit a draft agenda to the Chairman for approval and comment.
+The Chairman will approve, change or comment on the agenda no later than six (6) calendar days prior to the meeting date.

 The agenda will close at 4:30 p.m. seven (7) calendar days prior to the meeting date.
-The final agenda will list the topics that the Chairman reasonably anticipates will be discussed at the meeting.
+The final agenda will list the topics that the Chair reasonably anticipates will be discussed at the meeting.
 The list of topics must be sufficiently specific to reasonably inform the public of the issues to be discussed at the meeting.

-Any matter that is of an emergency nature or which is essential to add to the agenda after it has closed may be done so at the discretion of the Chairman to the extent permitted by the Open Meeting Law.
+Any matter that is of an emergency nature or which is essential to add to the agenda after it has closed may be done so at the discretion of the Chair to the extent permitted by the Open Meeting Law.
 If any such matter is added to the agenda after it has been posted, the ERRS will make every effort to publish a revised list of topics to be discussed and to make such a revised list available to the public in advance of the meeting.